-EET (SES) classes include alternative energy trainers and systems to give students a more complete grasp of concepts.
-Several field trips are required to look at installed systems.
+EET (SES) classes included sustainable energy equipment and systems to give students a more complete grasp of concepts.
+Field trip opportunities are included to look at installed systems.
 Internships to obtain actual working experience are required.
 EET classes include a hands-on laboratory component taught by instructors with industrial experience.
 You will learn how to use electronic test equipment like oscilloscopes, function generators, and digital multimeters.

-Graduates have the option to pursue a baccalaureate degree from Northern Illinois University and other select universities.
-Graduates of this Sustainable Energy Systems degree have limited transfer options.
-Students are advised to contact the institution to which they plan to transfer to ensure course transfer credit availability.
-Students should also consult with an Academic Advisor, the Dean, or Academic Chair of the SES program.
+SES graduates have the option to pursue a baccalaureate degree from Northern Illinois University and other select universities.
+Students are advised to contact the institution to which they plan to transfer to assess course transfer credit availability.
+Students should also consult with an Academic Advisor, the Dean, or the Academic Chair of the SES program.

-Sustainable Energy System Certificate

-Basic Sustainable Énérgy Systems
+- Sustainable Energy System Certificate - Basic Sustainable Energy Systems